jakobytes/elias-1848/README.md

 GitHub](https://github.com/sks190).

-The pipeline reads a set of XML-files and produces a set of tables in CSV format to be processed into a database in a later step.
+The pipeline reads a set of XML-files and produces a set of tables in CSV-format, to be processed into a database in a later step.

 The aim of this project is to harness the tools created by [Maciej Janicki](https://github.com/maciejjan) to analyse a subset of the